DevExpress/devextreme-documentation/concepts/40 Angular Components/30 Application Template/60 Internet Explorer 11 Support.md

-For the generated application to work in Internet Explorer 11, make the following adjustments:
+To make the generated application work in Internet Explorer 11, do the following:

 1. **Install and enable polyfills**